 The need for change comes when we observe the gap between what we want and what we are.
-Self-observation is a tool of both realization and transformation.
+Self-observation tools are also tools for positive change and transformation.
 Are you ready to unlock this tool?

 “Self-observation brings man to the realization of the necessity of self-change.” ― George Ivanovich Gurdjieff

 What came first, the chicken or the egg?
 It is the same question here with observation and awareness.
 Teachers like Gurdjieff tell us we must be both awake and aware before observing “the real world.”
 However, others say enhancing your self-observation comes first; it makes us self-aware.
 Being self-aware is the goal.
 It is imperative because it’s when “the Observer” is present.

 “And in observing himself, a man notices that self-observation itself brings about certain changes in his inner processes.” ― George Ivanovich Gurdjieff (1)

 The unobserved mind allows our personality and instincts to maintain control, which is the Ego.
 The Ego is a necessary component as it connects our consciousness to our minds.
 Our Ego contains the default settings of our personality and instincts.
 These default tools help us to acclimate to our bodies.
 We need to learn how to use them wisely.
 The Ego can be a tool for positive change if we understand how it works, and we can remove the roadblocks that allow the Observer to control awareness.